berkeleybop/berkeleybop.github.io/best_practice.md

    - JSON-schema for JSON-centric projects (never author, always derive from LinkML)
    - ShEx for ontology-centric (try and derive from LinkML)
    - kwalify is deprecated for us
-   - Always have a LinkML schema even when using
+   - Always have a LinkML schema even when using:
       - python dicts
       - open-ended JSON/YAML
       - RDF